-The Company enters into resale agreements, repurchase agreements, securities borrowed transactions and securities loaned transactions (collectively, "securities financing agreements") primarily to finance the Company's inventory positions, acquire securities to cover short positions, accommodate customers' financing needs, and settle other securities obligations.
+The Company enters into securities financing agreements primarily to finance the Company's inventory positions, acquire securities to cover short positions, accommodate customers' financing needs, and settle other securities obligations.

 Resale and repurchase agreements are carried on the Consolidated Statement of Financial Condition at the amounts at which the securities will be subsequently sold or repurchased, except for amounts reported at fair value.
 Where appropriate under applicable accounting guidance, resale and repurchase agreements with the same counterparty are reported on a net basis.
 For further discussion of the offsetting of assets and liabilities, see Note 2.